ara3d/connect/README.md

 # Ara 3D Connect

-## BIM tracking and versioning tools built on Git
+## Reviewing and Versioning Tools for BIM built on Git

 **Ara 3D Connect** - is an open-source set of tools and specifications for working with BIM data that can work with Git and GitHub.